Razeet07/NepGO/README.md

 ## Join Our Community

-At NEPGO, we're more than a shopping platform – we're a community.
-Connect with us on social media, join discussions, and be part of the NEPGO family.

 Thank you for choosing us for your online shopping needs.
 We look forward to serving you and enhancing your shopping journey.